| ||Format||Pages||Price|| |

 Significance and Use

-5.2 Test Methods B922 and C1274 and ISO Standards 9277 and 18757 exist for determination of the as produced surface area of bulk metal and metal oxide powders.
-During the delivery of metal and metal oxide nanoparticles in inhalation exposure chambers, the material properties may undergo change and therefore have properties that differ from the material as produced.
-This test method describes the determination of the as administered surface area of airborne metal and metal oxide nanoparticles in inhalation exposure chambers for inhalation toxicology studies.
+5.2 Test Methods and and ISO 9277 and ISO 18757 exist for determination of the as produced surface area of bulk metal and metal oxide powders.
+During the delivery of nanoparticles in inhalation exposure chambers, the material properties may undergo change and therefore have properties that differ from the material as produced.
+This test method describes the determination of the as administered surface area of airborne metal oxide nanoparticles in inhalation exposure chambers for inhalation toxicology studies.

 1.2 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.
 State all numerical values in terms of SI units unless specific instrumentation software reports surface area using alternate units.

 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.